CodeWithKyrian/dockerphp-setup/README.md

 To set up your development environment using Docker, follow these steps:

 1. Ensure that you have Docker installed on your machine.
-If not, download and install Docker for your operating system from the official website: https://www.docker.com
+If not, download and install Docker for your operating system from the [Official Website](https://docs.docker.com/engine/install/) or for WSL2, check out my guide on [How to Install Docker on Windows 10 WSL2](https://codewithkyrian.com/p/how-to-install-docker-in-wsl2-without-docker-desktop).

 2. Clone this repository to your local machine.
    ```sh